waveywaves/Go-Practice/README.md

 }
 ```
 Once we define and compile the above with the grpc plugin, we register the GRPC Server function and get the client definition from the generated .pb.go file.
+Everything else we do here is similar to what we do in 020-rpc and 022-protobuf.
+Even the way we encode and save the protobuf data.

+GRPC allows us for faster communication with HTTP/2 over TCP/IP with a lot more functionality than rest allowing for bidirectional streams as well a lot more functionality than the usual GET, POST, PUT, PATCH.

+### 24> Developing and testing Kubernetes applications using `client-go`
+###### (Unit Testing with Kubernetes Client Go)[https://medium.com/@e_frogers/unit-testing-with-kubernetes-client-go-283b11aaa7db]
+###### (Testing Kubernetes Go Applications)[https://itnext.io/testing-kubernetes-go-applications-f1f87502b6ef]

 ## Things to Cover
 #### Reflection [1](https://blog.golang.org/laws-of-reflection), [2](https://medium.com/capital-one-developers/learning-to-use-go-reflection-822a0aed74b7)